System Design Space

 File systems

-File formats and read logic quickly leak into application code.
+File formats and read logic quickly leak into application code, and changing them later is expensive.

 Relational databases (OLTP)

-SQL and transactions provide strong guarantees and an expressive interface.
+SQL and transactions provide strong guarantees and an expressive interface — the cost is that write scaling has to be solved separately.

 OLAP and analytics